rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 1 Add a macOS Target to the Project

 Start by adding a macOS target to the project.
 Xcode adds a new group and set of starter files for the macOS app, along with the scheme needed to build and run the app.

+#### Section 2 Share Data and Assets

+Next, you’ll reuse the model and resource files from the iOS app, and share those with the macOS target.